konglils/vjudge-cookie-filler/README.md

 4. Create a new script which content is in main.js

-5. If you are using Chrome, developer mode should be enabled, see [here](https://www.tampermonkey.net/faq.php#Q209)
+5. If you are using browser base on Chrome, developer mode should be enabled, see [here](https://www.tampermonkey.net/faq.php#Q209)

 # Usage

-Let nature take its course.
+Let nature take its course, just enjoy programming!